 The filing and processing of a Formal Complaint is separate from and independent of any criminal investigation or proceeding.
 Where the University is made aware that there is a concurrent criminal investigation, the Title IX Coordinator or Deputy Title IX Coordinator will coordinate with law enforcement so that any University processes do not interfere with the integrity or the timing of the law enforcement investigation.
 At the request of law enforcement, the University may agree to defer its investigation until after the initial stages of a criminal investigation.
-The Title IX Coordinator or Deputy Title IX Coordinator will nevertheless communicate with the parties regarding Supportive Measures and accommodations, procedural options, anticipated timing, and the implementation of any necessary Supportive Measures for the Supportive Measures for the Complainant will remain confidential unless disclosing the Complainant's identity is necessary to provide the Supportive Measures for the Complainant.
+The Title IX Coordinator or Deputy Title IX Coordinator will nevertheless communicate with the parties regarding Supportive Measures and accommodations, procedural options, anticipated timing, and the implementation of any necessary Supportive Measures for the safety and well-being of all affected individuals.
+The identity of the Complainant will remain confidential unless disclosing the Complainant's identity is necessary to provide the Supportive Measures for the Complainant.